-Recent research has revealed a growing LGBT population on college campuses across the nation.
-This research has brought to light some of the needs of LGBT students.
-The challenges LGBT students face are most recently documented in Campus Climate for Gay, Lesbian, Bisexual and Transgender People: A National Perspective (2003) a study of 14 colleges and universities across the county that included over 1,600 respondents.
-The findings from the study for LGBT undergraduate students include:
+Recent research has revealed a growing LGBTQ population on college campuses across the nation.
+This research has brought to light some of the needs of LGBTQ students.
+The challenges LGBTQ students face are most recently documented in Campus Climate for Gay, Lesbian, Bisexual and Transgender People: A National Perspective (2003) a study of 14 colleges and universities across the county that included over 1,600 respondents.
+The findings from the study for LGBTQ undergraduate students include:

 Doesn't this push a gay agenda on others?

 Why not include other minority populations?
-Why just LGBT people?
+Why just LGBTQ people?

 People Respecting Individuality, Diversity, and Equality (P.R.I.D.E.)